sevesalm/eInk-weather-display/README.md

 ### Development

 The script [scripts/deploy.sh](scripts/deploy.sh) is a small helper which copies all the files over SSH to Raspberry Pi, activates venv and starts the application remotely using the [scripts/start_tmux_session.sh](scripts/start_tmux_session.sh) script.
 This is useful if you run your Raspberry Pi in headless mode.
-The scripts [scripts/pi-compile78.sh](scripts/pi-compile78.sh) (and [scripts/pi-compile37.sh](scripts/pi-compile37.sh)) allows compiling the shared C library on Raspberry Pi.
+The script [scripts/compile.sh](scripts/compile.sh) allows compiling the shared C libraries on Raspberry Pi.

 The scripts need the variables defined in `scripts/config.env`.
 Please see [scripts/config.env.example](scripts/config.env.example) for an example.